Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Introduction

 \section{Introduction}

-Deep Reinforcement learning (RL) has achieved remarkable success over the past decade, powered by theoretical advances and the success of algorithms in discrete-time systems such as Atari, Go, and Large Language Models \citep{mnih2013playing, silver2016mastering,guo2025deepseek}.
-However, many real-world problems, such as robotic control, autonomous driving, and financial trading, are inherently continuous in time.
-In these domains, agents need to interact with the environment at an ultra-high frequency, underscoring the need for continuous-time RL approaches \citep{wang2020reinforcement}.
+Deep reinforcement learning (RL) has achieved remarkable success across a wide range of domains, driven by theoretical advances and the success of algorithms in discrete-time systems such as Atari, Go, and Large Language Models \citep{mnih2013playing, silver2016mastering,guo2025deepseek}.
+Algorithms developed for discrete-time environments have demonstrated impressive performance in applications such as game playing, robotics, and large-scale decision systems.
+Despite these advances, many real-world decision-making problems, including robotic manipulation, autonomous driving, and financial trading, are inherently continuous in time.
+In these settings, control actions must evolve smoothly and often at extremely high frequencies, highlighting the need for principled continuous-time reinforcement learning frameworks \citep{wang2020reinforcement}.

-One major challenge in applying discrete-time RL to continuous-time environments is the sensitivity to the discretization step size.
-As the step size decreases, standard algorithms often degrade, resulting in exploding variance, poor stability, and slow convergence.
-While several works have attempted to resolve this issue with discretization-invariant algorithms \citep{tallec2019making,park2021time}, their underlying design principles are rooted in discrete-time RL.
-As a result, these methods are not robust when applied to \textit{complex, stochastic}, and \textit{continuous} real-world environments.

-Recently there is a fast growing body of research on continuous-time RL \citep{yildiz2021continuous,jia2022policy_eval,jia2022policy_grad,jia2023q,zhao2023policy, giegrich2024convergence}, including rigorous mathematical formulations and various algorithmic designs.
-However, most existing methods either rely on model-based assumptions, or consider stochastic policy, which is difficult to sample in continuous time, state and action spaces \citep{jia2025accuracy}, and imposes Bellman equation constraints which are not feasible for implementation within deep RL frameworks.
-These challenges hinder the application of continuous-time RL framework in practice, leading to an important research question: